cosmos/ibc-go/docs/tutorials/01-fee/04-wire-feeibc-mod.md

 Cosmos SDK modules are registered in the `app/app.go` file.
 The `app.go` file is the entry point for the Cosmos SDK application.
 It is where the application is initialized and where the application's modules are registered.

-We first need to import the `fee` module into the `app.go` file. bold and italic.
+We first need to import the `fee` module into the `app.go` file.
 Add the following import statements to the `app.go` file:

 ```go reference title="app/app.go"
 https://github.com/srdtrk/ignite-fee-middleware-demo/blob/main/app/app.go#L99-L101